FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/syst.md

 Defines the OS for the partner site.

-Select the operating system supporting the partner Transfer CFT{{< TransferCFT/componentshortname  >}}
+Select the operating system supporting the partner {{< TransferCFT/axwayvariablesComponentShortName  >}}
 from the list: GCOS7, GCOS8, GUARD, MVS, OS400, UNIX,
 VMS, WINNT.